 Missourians in 27 affected counties, whose employment was lost or interrupted due to flooding from April 28-May 11, to apply for up to 26 weeks of Disaster Unemployment Assistance (DUA).
 Call (800) 788-4002 for help filing a DUA claim.
 To file a claim, call your Regional Claims Center Monday-Friday, 8 a.m.-5 p.m., or file online.
 Learn more...

-When natural disasters like droughts, floods, tornadoes, severe storms, and earthquakes strike; the damage can be overwhelming.
+When natural disasters like floods, droughts, tornadoes, severe storms, and earthquakes strike; the damage can be overwhelming.
 The Department of Labor can assist in many different ways with unemployment assistance, guidance on building laws surrounding community restoration and injuries that result from reconstruction, and helping victims who may experience discrimination while relocating to a safer area.
-For more information about safe drinking water, land reclamation, etc., view DNR's Disaster Publication Packet.

 How the Department can help:

-If you are cleaning up debris for construction preparation or demolishing damaged structures, it would be considered construction and workers should be covered by workers' compensation (see Workers' Compensation Law).
-In Missouri, all employers in the construction field with one or more employees are required to provide workers’ compensation insurance for their workers.
-If you are injured on the job, follow the simple instructions on our website to ensure you receive care and benefits.
-The first step is to report your injury immediately to your supervisor.
+If you are cleaning up debris for construction preparation or demolishing damaged structures, it could be considered as construction industry work.
+Construction crews should be covered by workers' compensation insurance coverage.
+In Missouri, all employers in the construction industry with one or more employees are required to purchase workers’ compensation insurance coverage for their employees (see Workers' Compensation Law).
+If you are injured on the job, visit our website to ensure you receive information about medical care and workers' compensation benefits.
+Be sure to take the first step and report your injury immediately to your supervisor.
 To find answers to the most frequently asked questions, visit our Division of Workers’ Compensation page.

 Fair housing laws apply to nearly all forms of residences, for both sale or rent, including apartments, houses, mobile homes, nursing homes, homeless shelters, and even vacant lots to be used for housing.